Cloth nappies for newborns

 • Virtually indestructible

-• Generally hold poo explosions better than MCN’s
+• Generally hold poo explosions better than modern cloth nappies (MCN)

 • Fit for an extended time (birth to toddlerhood)